-The Butte County Historical Museum tells the stories of the lives of people in Butte County from the early mining days to the present time.
+The Butte County Historical Society Museum tells the stories of the lives of people in Butte County from the early mining days to the present time.

 Three major collections are managed by the Museum, two of which are permanent and one of which is expendable: